How to introduce a new puppy to your cat

 After a few days, dab the scent of each animal onto furniture around the home.

 Allow your dog to settle for a few days and continue swapping scents in this way until both animals are showing no reaction to the smell.

 If possible, also spend some time teaching your dog basic obedience commands (such as ‘sit’, ‘stay’ and ‘down’) in preparation for meeting your cat.

 Your new dog should follow basic obedience commands before meeting your cat.
 Photo: jeffreyw via flickr / Creative Commons

 Before allowing your dog and cat to gradually meet, ensure both are well fed as they’re more likely to be relaxed.

-If possible, take your dog for a long, relaxed walk.
+If possible, take your puppy or dog for a long, relaxed walk.
 Avoid any games of fetch and dissuade them from chasing as this will encourage their chase instinct.
 Don’t over-excite your dog and try to keep them very calm.

 Stage a very gradual introduction between your cat and dog by using a glass barrier between them so that they can see each other but cannot physically meet.
 Keep the dog on a lead and reward them with treats for good behaviour.
 Don’t force either animal to approach the glass but instead let them investigate in their own time and hide if they choose.
 Keep these sessions very short.

 Progress to using a mesh barrier and repeat the exercise.